encode/django-rest-framework/docs/community/third-party-packages.md

 ### Views

-* [djangorestframework-bulk][djangorestframework-bulk] - Implements generic view mixins as well as some common concrete generic views to allow to apply bulk operations via API requests.
 * [django-rest-multiple-models][django-rest-multiple-models] - Provides a generic view (and mixin) for sending multiple serialized models and/or querysets via a single API request.

 ### Routers